Discovery Dome Mobile Planetarium

 • Encouraging Curiosity: The show will spark questions and encourage a desire for further exploration.

-• Human Exploration: Highlight notable events in space history, including missions to the Moon and beyond.
+• Human Exploration: Highlight notable events in space history, including missions to the Moon and beyond and about bravery.

 At a Glance